mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 Say Vaadin receives message 62 while expecting 61.
 Vaadin will postpone the message 62 and will wait for message 61, which may never arrive.
 Ultimately Vaadin will give up waiting and will ask the server to perform a full resync.
+However, Vaadin will effectively freeze the UI until either the message arrives, or a full resync is performed.

 The following is logged into your browser's JavaScript console: